 Sweet potato vine, especially ‘Marguerite’

-Photo of “Snow Princess” Alyssum courtesy of ‘Proven Winners’.
+Photo of two hanging baskets of “Snow Princess” Alyssum courtesy of ‘Proven Winners’.

 Photo courtesy of ‘Proven Winners‘.